 Tickets for convocation ceremnies will be available on site at the Arts and Culture Centre 60 minutes prior to your ceremony.
 Please follow the directional signage to collect tickets.
 (Tickets will not be at the Arts and Culture Centre Box Office).

 One guest is required to accompany you to pick up your tickets.
 Once you have given your guest all of your guest tickets, they will be required to depart the area designated for graduating students.
 You will proceed with your own seating ticket to join the other graduating students in picking up academic dress and stage cards.

 The academic dress you ordered via Memorial Self Service will be prepared for you by Gaspard Ltd. Gaspard will have your gown, hood and hat will be available 60 minutes prior to your convocation session.
 Hats and gowns must be worn at convocation.
 The hood should be carried on stage by the graduand for the hooding ceremony.

-After the deadline (May 11, 2017) academic dress is $60 cash that must be paid when picking up the academic dress at the Arts and Culture Centre.
+After the deadline of October 5 academic dress is $60 cash that must be paid when picking up the academic dress at the Arts and Culture Centre.

 After getting your academic dress, you will be directed to pick up a card bearing your name and the degree to be conferred.
 This introduces you to the registrar who will call you to the stage to receive your degree.

 Approximately 20 minutes before the ceremony the university marshal will provide a briefing with details of the ceremony.

 Convocation begins when the mace, the symbol of the authority of the university, is placed in front of the chancellor.
 Following the opening formalities, the candidates for undergraduate and graduate degrees will be presented.